At military camps in the Myanmar jungle, doctors and students learn how to fire guns

 Amnesty International reported in 2017 that ethnic minorities in Kachin and the northern Shan State had also suffered abuses from the ethnic armed organizations, including forcible recruitment.

-In Karen State, General Nerdah Bo Mya says ethnic armed organizations (EAOs) feel they have an obligation to work together with anti-coup protestors to rid the country of military dictatorship.
+In Karen State, Gen. Nerdah Bo Mya says ethnic armed organizations feel they have an obligation to work together with anti-coup protesters to rid the country of military dictatorship.
 "We have heart for these kind of people, because we have gone through this ourselves and we know what kind of pain, what kind of suffering... what kind of atrocities they're going through so we can put ourselves in their shoes."

 The violence wielded by the military in the big cities like Yangon and Mandalay have forced some Bamar people to reckon with their past -- some are for the first time acknowledging and even apologizing for not recognizing or standing up for the ethnic struggles, which are far from over.